stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 }
 ```

-Where the Vulkan descriptor for each work submission is populated by the following helper on the `Work` class:
+Where the Vulkan descriptor for each work submission in the batch is populated by the following helper on the `Work` class:

 ```java
 private void populate(VkSubmitInfo info) {